cvs-health/testaro/README.md

 }
 ```

-This report is an object whose `job` property has a job as its value.
-It also has two additional properties:
+This report is an object produced by Testaro when it is about to run a job.
+The `job` property has the job as its value.
+The report also has two additional properties:
-- `acts`: This is initially an empty array.
-Testaro copies the `job.commands` property into `acts` and then modifies the array.
+- `acts`: This is an empty array.
+Testaro will copy the `job.commands` property into `acts` and then modify the array.
 Testaro can add more acts to the original ones.
-Testaro also adds results to the acts.
+Testaro will also adds results to the acts.
 - `jobData`: Some results pertain to a job as a whole, not to any specific act.
-This property is an object where Testaro records such job-level results.
+This property is an object where Testaro will record such job-level results.

 ### Commands

 #### Introduction

-The `commands` property’s value is an array of commands (command objects).
+The `commands` property was introduced above.
+This section provides more detail.

-Each command has a `type` property and optionally has a `name` property (used in branching, described below).
+Each command object has a `type` property and optionally has a `name` property (used in branching, described below).
 It must or may have other properties, depending on the value of `type`.

 #### Command sequence

-The first two commands in any script have the types `launch` and `url`, respectively, as shown in the example above.
+The first two commands in any job have the types `launch` and `url`, respectively, as shown in the example above.
 They launch a browser and then use it to visit a URL.

 #### Command types